NHSDigital/nhs-notify-web-cms/README.md

 - This site includes the content for the public [N]HS Notify web site](https://notify.nhs.uk/)
 - It uses Jekyll to generate static web HTML files from markdown content
-- The source code for the web site is in `/docs` directory
+- the source code for the web site is in /docs folder
-- Page content is inside the `/docs/pages` directory
+- page content is inside the `/docs/pages` folder
-- Page CSS is inside `/docs/_sass` directory
+- page css is inside `/docs/_sass` folder

+## Release notes data sync

+- Release notes data is generated into `docs/_data/release-notes.json`
+- The cache is refreshed by `.github/workflows/release-notes-sync.yaml`
+- The workflow supports a weekly scheduled run and manual `workflow_dispatch`
+- Set the `JIRA_TOKEN` GitHub Actions secret before enabling the workflow
+- The sync action resolves the custom `Release Notes` field dynamically from the JIRA API, so the field ID is not hard coded in the repository
 - The webpage is published to GitHub Pages using [this GitHub Actions workflow](.github/workflows/jekyll-gh-pages.yml)

+## Getting Started - First time setup

+This is only needed once.

+To get started, please create a new GitHub workspace from the main branch.

+This will setup a development environment for you to edit the web site in.
+The first time this runs, it will take approximately 10 minutes.
+You do not need to install ANY tools on your local computer.

 ### Pre-requisites